bitcoindevkit/bitcoindevkit.org/content/blog/2021/compact_filters_demo.md

   $ core_addrs=$(docker exec -it bdk-box /root/bitcoin-cli -regtest getnewaddress | tr -d '\r')
   ```

-- Create a raw transaction using `bdk-test` to the above address.
+- Create a raw transaction using `bdk-cli` to the above address.
 This will generate a `psbt` which we will sign.
   ```shell
   $ psbt=$(bdk-cli --network regtest wallet --node "127.0.0.1:18444" --wallet bdk-test -d $BDK_recv_desc -c $BDK_chng_desc create_tx --to $core_addrs:200000000 | jq -r '.psbt')
   ```
-  (Also check other information returned by `bdk-cli create_tx`)
+  (Recommended to check all the other information returned by `bdk-cli create_tx`)

 ### Sign and Broadcast the transaction
 Asking BDK to sign a transaction is as straight forward as it can get.
 BDK already holds the `xprv` deatils to sign a transaction.
 It returns a finalised `signed_psbt` which we will next broadcast to the network.